Early detection of cervical cancer

 You can have a Cervical Screening Test at:

-- some women’s health centres and some community health centres
+- some women’s health centres and some community health centres.

 National Cervical Screening Program—additional resources, including HPV and cervical cancer, and resources in other languages

-HPV vaccine and cervical screening information—Cancer Council Australia resource
+HPV vaccine—Cancer Council Australia resource

 National HPV Vaccination Program—who is eligible and how to get the vaccine